1. Who we are

 People who contribute include CAT practitioners who provide teaching, continuing professional development events, marking, moderation, trainee advice and training therapy.
 Their personal information is stored for the purpose of organising these services and for financial transactions.

-Website users may provide us with personal information relating to any of the above services, or just to express interest in our organisation.
-With consent we may use this information for the purpose of internal record keeping, improving our products and services, occasional emails about new events, courses, networks, other products or other information which we think you may find interesting, using the email address which you have provided.
+Website users may provide us with personal information relating to any of the above services.
+When users purchase any product or service through the Catalyse website shop (including CPD, training-related items, personal reformulations or video streaming), they create an account which provides us with personal data including payment information.
+Website users may contact us though the website to express interest in our organisation.
+As outlined in section 5.1 we may use this information for improving our products and services, occasional emails about new events, courses, networks, other products or other information which we think you may find interesting, using the email address which you have provided.
 From time to time, we may also use your information to contact you for market research purposes.
 We may use the information to customise the website according to your interests.

 We do not keep information about you any longer than is necessary.
 The length of time we keep your data may be determined by statutory or regulatory requirements.
 We delete or destroy all personal data when it is no longer required.